Thursday, June 27, 2013

 I never could help him or fix him

-I learned finally to say good-by
+I finally learned to say goodbye

 Recommended Books